 I write to choose my emotions.

 Writing is soothing to me.
 It’s a practice and a ritual all at once.
-I hope you find comfort and grounding in it as I do.
-I’m using the hashtag #writetochoose if you’d like to follow along and inspire others to choose to point their arrow in the direction they want.
+I hope you find comfort and grounding in it as I do. #Writetochoose and choose to point your arrow in the direction you want.